jaredboynton/postman-saml-auth-router/README.md

 - Works on any network (office, home, coffee shop)
 - Works with any VPN
 - No single point of failure
-- Simple to troubleshoot (it's all local)
+- Simple to troubleshoot via local testing

 **MDM Makes It Scalable:**
 - Push to 10 or 10,000 machines identically